speclite-dev/speclite/templates/commands/constitution.md

 ## Outline

-You are updating the project constitution at `/memory/constitution.md`.
-This file is a TEMPLATE containing placeholder tokens in square brackets (e.g. `[PROJECT_NAME]`, `[PRINCIPLE_1_NAME]`).
+You are creating or updating the project constitution at `.speclite/memory/constitution.md`.
+This file starts as a TEMPLATE containing placeholder tokens in square brackets (e.g. `[PROJECT_NAME]`, `[PRINCIPLE_1_NAME]`).
 Your job is to (a) collect/derive concrete values, (b) fill the template precisely, and (c) propagate any amendments across dependent artifacts.

 Follow this execution flow:

-1. Load the existing constitution template at `/memory/constitution.md`.
+1. Initialize and identifiy placeholders:
+   - If `.speclite/memory/constitution.md` doesn't exist then copy `.speclite/templates/constitution-template.md` to `.speclite/memory/constitution.md`.
+   - Load `.speclite/memory/constitution.md`.
    - Identify every placeholder token of the form `[ALL_CAPS_IDENTIFIER]`.
    **IMPORTANT**: The user might require less or more principles than the ones used in the template.
 If a number is specified, respect that - follow the general template.
 You will update the doc accordingly.